Neurobiologist/COVID-Social-Media-Analyzer/README.md

 * There are options to make this a real-time analysis app, which might provide additional insights into the data as well as added functionality.
 * This analyzer would benefit from more sophisticated statistical analysis and a more robust COVID-19 data API.
 * Further stratification of the data into region and analyzing Twitter data from local elected officials would be an ambitious goal in the future.
+* I am interested in adding the option to limit analysis to a specified date range, or even to expand the application to include topics of wider political interest.
 * Perhaps I would consider using a COVID-19 data API with more nuanced datasets; more information would allow the app to provide a more in-depth analysis.
 * Finally, this app would benefit from a beautiful and functional UI.